nuria-bosch/nuria-bosch.github.io/_pages/about.md

 Before my PhD, I completed a BA and MPhil in Linguistics also at the University of Cambridge (St John's College), supervised by Theresa Biberauer.
 You can find my **full CV [here](https://nuria-bosch.github.io/assets/pdf/Bosch_cv_October_2025.pdf)**.

-I'm interested in **syntax** (theoretical, comparative, diachronic), **language acquisition** and **biolinguistics**.
-In my work, I probe a so-called **neo-emergentist** approach to language acquisition and variation, which assumes a maximally impoverished Universal Grammar.
-I have a keen interest in interdisciplinary approaches to language.
+I'm interested in **syntax** (theoretical, comparative, diachronic), **language acquisition**, and **interdisciplinary** approaches to language.
+My work explores a **neo-emergentist** generative approach to language acquisition and variation, which assumes a maximally impoverished Universal Grammar.
+I have a keen interest in comparative and multilingual perspectives on language acquisition.

 Some of the projects I've worked on and/or I'm interested in include:

 - Acquisition of functional categories (including cartographic categories) from a neo-emergentist perspective.
 - Structure, variation and acquisition of the left periphery.
 - Foundations of functional/extended projections (theoretically and developmentally).
+- Acquisition of A'-dependencies crosslinguistically.
 - Acquisition of negation and Negative Concord crosslinguistically.
+- Acquisition of expletive subjects in West Germanic.
 - Acquisition of illocutionary complementisers in Ibero-Romance and Italian.
 - Relationship betweeen L1 (and L2) acquirers, developmental patterns and language change.
 - Applications of dynamical systems theory and category theory in linguistics.